VitWW/rfcs/text/0000-partial_types.md

 **_(B)_** *independent sub-proposal*

-For Product Types `PT = T1 and T2 and T3 and ..`), for structs, tuples we need not only partiality of a type, but "partial access" expression: `Expr .{fld1, fld2, ..}`, where `fld1`, `fld2`, .. are permitted fields of this type, the rest of fields are locked.
+For Product Types `PT = T1 and T2 and T3 and ..`), for structs, tuples we need not only partiality of a type, but "partial access" expression: `Expr .{fld1, fld2, ..}`, where `fld1`, `fld2`, .. are permitted fields of this type, the rest of fields are denied.

 One step to partial borrows Structs and Tuples.
 ```rust